Evan Porter: Professional career

 Porter was drafted in the 23rd round of the 2009 Major League Baseball draft by the Philadelphia Phillies.

 Porter signed with the Solingen Alligators on April 14, 2010.
 Porter spent the 2011 and 2012 seasons with the Gothenburg Sharks and the Victoria Park Reds.

 Porter signed with SV ADO for the 2012 season.

 Coaching career

 Porter returned to the United States in 2013 as an assistant coach at Omaha.
 He remained an assistant through the 2016 season.
 When the university parted ways with Bob Herold as head coach, Porter was named the interim head coach.
 After winning just 27 games in his first two seasons as head coach, Porter's 2019 team was projected to finish 5th in the Summit League, but the Mavericks won both the Summit League regular season and Tournament on route to their first ever NCAA Division I baseball tournament appearance.

+In April 2026, Porter announced that he will be stepping down as Omaha head coach at the end of the season, citing family reasons.